 Compositions.
 During the semester students will write four compositions.
-While two of them will be a take-home assignment, two compositions will be in-class with no material allowed.
-Compositions must be entirely students own work.
-Copying and pasting from the textbook or internet sources, the use of online translation programs as well as any other form of plagiarism will earn students an E for the entire course.
-Students are not allowed to contact an Italian speaking relative/friend or others in order to avail of their assistance with homework as this is cheating, students using outside assistance will receive an E for the compositions in question.
+While two of them will be a take-home assignment, two compositions will be written in-class.
+Compositions should be entirely students own work.
+Copying and pasting from the textbook or internet sources as well as any other form of plagiarism will earn students an E for the entire course.
+Students are not allowed to contact an Italian speaking relative/friend or others in order to avail of their assistance with your homework as this is cheating, students using outside assistance will receive an E for the compositions in question.
+UNDER NO CIRCUMSTANCES SHOULD STUDENTS USE ONLINE TRANSLATION PROGRAMS.